AcroMedia/commerce-install/README.md

     },
     "description": {
       "type": "string",
-      "description": "The descriptions of the section."
+      "description": "The description/sub-heading of the section."
     },
     "required": {
       "type": "boolean",